activebridge/lazybox/README.md

 This is high perfomance modal dialogs.
 All unpacked files take only 5 kb.
 This is simplest solution for popup windows and custom confirmation dialogs.

+Upgrade to 1.1.0
+-

+After you upgrate the lazybox to 1.1.0 version you should add `render_lazybox` helper to your layout.

 Installing
 ----------